 The internship is a 16 week program usually from Jan-April that is designed to indoctrinate young people to Tall Timbers land ethic of Exemplary Land Stewardship.
-The student will be housed and employed at Dixie Plantation and exposed to a wide array of activities in a short time.
+The student will be housed and employed at Livingston Place and exposed to a wide array of activities in a short time.
 The end result is expected to be placement of the intern in a position on a managed quail property.
 A checklist of activities/skills the intern will be exposed to includes the following:

 - Tractor driving (roller chopping, mowing, fire break harrowing, planting, etc.)

 - Basic power equipment operation and maintenance (chainsaw, limb pruner, lawnmower, etc.)